alexeyvolkoff/QHttpServer-Angular/README.md

 			$( "#profile" ).modal('hide');
 	}
 ```
 If you replace ng-model="newName" with ng-model="backend.userName", the user name will be getting updated in the top menu (and on the backend) right away while the user types in the Profile dialog.
-In this case the temporary *newName* variable is not needed.
+If you are OK with it, then the temporary *newName* variable is not needed.

 # Conclusion
 I believe the discussed approach can be concedered an interesting alternative to classical AJAX interactions and worth trying, especially when it comes to reducing the coding complexity and effort.
 Besides, it is more *data-centric*, which allows you to separate the application layers properly and focus on data flow and business logic on each of them instead of coding and debugging the communication.
 Hope it helps someone.